cartesi/rollups-examples/ml/README.md

 # MLearning KNN DApp

 This example shows how to use an Machine Learning technique integrated with Cartesi Rollups.
 For this example we will use K-nn with the euclidian distance.
 Moreover, we solve the classic Iris dataset (https://archive.ics.uci.edu/ml/datasets/iris) problem.
-The Dapp also can predict an new input give by the user.
+The Dapp also can predict an new input given by the user.

 ## Building the environment